Skip to main content

 The PIDDosome in Centrosome and Ploidy-Surveillance

-The main results achieved so far can be summarized as follows.
+The main results achieved in the last period can be summarized as follows.

-Our studies have charted unknown territory by defining a new cellular mechanisms that controls the upper limit of the DNA content in specialized cell types, such as cardiomyocytes and hepatocytes.
-This suggests that the PIDDosome complex might act as a general ploidy sensor by counting the number of extra centrosomes also in other cell types, such as bone resorbing osteoclasts, binucleated epithelial cells in the mammary gland and ureter, or platelet producing megakaryocytes.
-Targeting this signalling complex, either genetically or pharmacologically, can hence be beneficial in certain pathological situations linked to the impaired proliferation of these cell types or reduced regeneration capacity of their relevant host organs and tissues.
-We anticipate that we can develop the PIDDosome into an attractive drug target in regenerative medicine until the end of our action.
+Our studies have charted unknown territory by defining a new cellular mechanisms that controls the upper limit of the DNA content in specialized cell types, such as cardiomyocytes and hepatocytes, as well as osteoclasts.
+This establishes that the PIDDosome complex acts as a general ploidy sensor by "counting" the number of extra centrosomes.
+We postulate that this is likely also true in other cell types, such as binucleated epithelial cells in the mammary gland and ureter, or platelet producing megakaryocytes.
+Targeting this signalling complex, either genetically or pharmacologically, can hence be beneficial in certain pathological situations linked to the impaired proliferation of these cell types, or reduced regeneration capacity of their relevant host organs and tissues.
+We anticipate that we can develop the PIDDosome into an attractive drug target in regenerative medicine and have started to collaborate with a company developing inhibitors specific for Caspase-2.

 Figure 1